You are here

-We will hear from Justin on Saturday, June 15 at 8:00 am.
-This event is included in the general conference registration, but individual tickets may also be purchased for $35
+Justin will be interviewed by esteemed racing journalist, Steven Cole Smith on Saturday, June 15 at 8:00 am.
+This event is included in the general conference registration, but individual tickets may also be purchased for $35.

 Dr. Timothy Shriver is the Chairman of the Board of Special Olympics.
 Shriver leads the International Board of Directors and serves together with over 5.6 million Special Olympics athletes in 172 countries to promote health, education, and a more unified world through the joy of sports.